Remote work is becoming more and more common — great news for those of us who like to work in our PJs!

 Avoid this nightmare scenario by scheduling regular check-ins with your team.
 This is especially important for managers.
 You might schedule a weekly or biweekly chat of just 10 minutes with each person — a chance to see how the person feels and to give and receive feedback.

-Power productivity and make collaboration easier with OSlash shortcuts
+Power productivity and make remote communication easier with OSlash shortcuts

 Digital tools help remote teams work smarter and faster — and avoid miscommunication.
 But you can't just use these tools blindly.
 Implementing best practices like those described above will ensure good communication.